 While knitting uses two needles, crocheting uses only one.
 With knitting, the stitches resemble loops whereas with crocheting they resemble tiny knots.
 Even though they both involve using yarn, the techniques are different which is why most people would prefer one over the other.
 This preference is usually dependable on one’s personal choice and their ability as well as the end goal in terms of the patterns they wish to come up with.
 Despite this, knitting for seniors is usually recommended as opposed to crocheting.

 Apart from being one of the most enjoyable hobbies one can come up with, knitting also has many other benefits ranging from the end product to the effect it has on the physical body as well as psychological one.
+It is believed that staying active mentally, slows the progress of dementia.

 The impact of knitting on the body has mostly been compared to that of meditations as it allows the person practicing it to feel at ease.
 This calmness comes from the fact that after the body gets used to the repetitive motions they become more relaxed and stress-free.
 The activity usually requires the person to pay attention to what they are doing which also contributes to this calmness as it prevents the mind from wandering.
 In addition to these, when an elderly take on knitting they take on a project which when is completed becomes an accomplishment that they can be proud of thereby helping them feel good about themselves.